 Multiple Sclerosis Fellowship

-The clinical group comprises neurologists, an MS-fellowship-trained physiatrist (PM&R), two physician assistants, and includes a dedicated MS infusion suite with chemo-certified nurse, a dedicated social worker/case manager, a clinical triage nurse, three clinical research assistants, two clinical trial research nurses, a post-graduate public health fellow, a neurophysiologist, and two staff assistants.
-There are about 30 neuroimmunology research workers (faculty, post-doctoral fellows, graduate students) associated with the MS Center.
+The clinical group comprises neurologists, an MS fellowship-trained physiatrist (PM&R), and two physician assistants.
+The group also includes a dedicated MS infusion suite with a chemo-certified nurse, dedicated social worker/case manager, clinical triage nurse, three clinical research assistants, two clinical trial research nurses, a postgraduate public health fellow, a neurophysiologist, and two staff assistants.
+There are about 30 neuroimmunology research workers (faculty, postdoctoral fellows, graduate students) associated with the MS Center.

-The MS Clinical Center is comprised of eleven exam rooms, an infusion center, on-site bladder evaluation and intrathecal baclofen pump refills, ocular motor physiology and optic nerve laboratories (equipped with state of the art retinal imaging technologies).
+The MS Clinical Center is comprised of eleven exam rooms, an infusion center, on-site bladder evaluation and intrathecal baclofen pump refills, ocular motor physiology, and optic nerve laboratories (equipped with state of the art retinal imaging technologies).
 We have complete electronic charting, ordering, and digital imaging (EPIC, Magic Web).

 For more information on the fellowship and how to apply, send an email to email@example.com.